Imaginativeone-WordPress/Brad-Schiff-Section-09-Content-Relationships/Section-09-Notes.md

       $query->set('order',    'ASC');
     }
     ```
+    - Create a relationship between the Biology Program and the Event "The Science of Cats"
+    - Need a custom (relationship) field
+    - WP Admin > Custom Fields
+      - Add a New Field Group
+        - "Related Programs"
   - [ ] 38.
 Displaying Relationships (Front-End) 20min
   - [ ] 39.
 Quick Program Edits 9min